KwaiVGI/VMoBA/README.md

 python -u src/vmoba.py
 ```

-Feel free to try different sequence length and component variables (topk selection, local selection as in the vanilla MoBA).
+Feel free to try different sequence lengths and component variables (topk selection, local selection as in the vanilla MoBA).

-Note: The current implementation based on FlashAttention shows clear acceleration than Full Attention when the sequence length being larger than roughly 33K Tokens.
-This is also suggested by [one of MoBA's issue](https://github.com/MoonshotAI/MoBA/issues/9).
+Note: The current implementation, based on FlashAttention, exhibits apparent acceleration compared to Full Attention when the sequence length exceeds approximately 33,000 tokens.
+This is also suggested by [one of MoBA's issues](https://github.com/MoonshotAI/MoBA/issues/9).

-Note2: The 1-2-3D block partition algorithm is implmented in `process_moba_input` and `process_moba_output` functions in the same file.
+Note 2: The 1-2-3D block partition algorithm is implemented in the `process_moba_input` and `process_moba_output` functions in the same file.
 Please use it according to your data format.

-### Theoretic FLOPs computation
+### Theoretical FLOPs computation

-In case that most third-party packages to compute FLOPs of attention-based networks usually miss some operators, (Lack of implementation for certain operators.), we implement a hand-draft theoretic FLOPs computation script to compute the theoretic FLOPs of VMoBA and Full Attention networks.
+In case that most third-party packages to compute FLOPs of attention-based networks usually miss some operators (Lack of implementation for certain operators), we implement a hand-drafted theoretical FLOPs computation script to calculate the theoretical FLOPs of VMoBA and Full Attention networks.
 The code is at `src/cal_theo_flops.py`.

 ``` python
 python scripts/flops/cal_theo_flops.py
 ```

+## Contact

+Jianzong Wu (吴健宗): jzwu@stu.pku.edu.cn

 ## Citation